 Response from the troll agent:

-Even though it was a heavily misspelled and grammatically incorrect email written by what could only be someone with minimal schooling, our affiliate listing agent passed this on to the owner for permission to screen and ignore such a trollish request:
+Even though the inquiry was a heavily misspelled and grammatically incorrect email written by what could only be someone with minimal schooling, our affiliate listing agent passed this on to the owner for permission to screen:

 Disclosure: Hauseit and its affiliates do not provide tax, legal, financial or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal, financial or accounting advice.
 You should consult your own tax, legal, financial and accounting advisors before engaging in any transaction.
 The services marketed on Hauseit.com are provided by licensed real estate brokers and other third party professional service providers.
 Hauseit LLC is not a licensed real estate broker nor a member of any multiple listing service (MLS).